-Given this characteristic of the public child care system, it is not possible to accommodate full-time work schedules of both parents with the exclusive use of public child care.5 This rigidity in hours of service has negatively affected the growth in labor market participation of mothers with young children.
+Given this characteristic of the public child care system, it is not possible to accommodate full-time work schedules of both parents with the exclusive use of public child care.6 This rigidity in hours of service has negatively affected the growth in labor market participation of mothers with young children.
 The rate of growth in this statistic has been much lower over the past few decades in Italy than in other developed market economies.
+This situation is similar to the German institutional characteristics, in particular the combination of limited availability of child care facilities and the low price of child care.